bostontrader/crypto-docker/README.md

 ```
 This will build cd/xjo-joulecoin:production which contains only the desired executeables, optimized and devoid of debug symbols, as well as some plumbing for X11.
 Nothing else.
 This gives us a compact image.

-The prior steps built the images and are only needed when you first clone the repo or make any changes to the Dockerfiles thereafter.
-It is however harmless to run these again.
-But after the images are built, it's time to run the xjo-joulecoin:production image.

 From a shell window on the host...

 ```sh
 $ export DATADIR=/some/path/to/.joulecoin
 $ docker run -it --rm -p 5900:5900 -u $(id -u ${USER}):$(id -g ${USER}) --mount type=bind,source=$DATADIR,destination=/.joulecoin cd/xjo-joulecoin:production
 ```
-This will run the xjo-joulecoin:production container and mount the given directory to the container, for use as Joulecoin's datadir.
+This will run the xjo-joulecoin:production image and mount the given directory to the container, for use as Joulecoin's datadir.
 When we run this we will obtain a shell into the container, and when stopped, the container will be removed.
-Port 5900 in the container will be connected to port 5900 on the host, for use of X11 and the viewer.
+Port 5900 in the container will be connected to port 5900 on the host, for use by X11 and the viewer.
 The present user id and group id of the host will be passed to the container, which will use this info to avoid chowning the files of DATADIR to root.

 Note: /somepath/to/.joulecoin must already exist, docker won't create it for you.